dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 * Ensure that the nodes in the inventory have been assigned **only** these roles: manager and compute.

+* For RedHat clusters, ensure that RedHat subscription is enabled on all target nodes.
+Every target node will require a RedHat subscription.

  .. note::

     * If the BeeGFS server (MGMTD, Meta, or storage) is running BeeGFS version 7.3.1 or higher, the security feature on the server should be disabled.
 Change the value of ``connDisableAuthentication`` to ``true`` in /etc/beegfs/beegfs-mgmtd.conf, /etc/beegfs/beegfs-meta.conf and /etc/beegfs/beegfs-storage.conf.
 Restart the services to complete the task: ::